-Even though you may have received a great deal on a rental car, you may be surprised to find you’re hit with additional costs for fees and car insurance.
-Before you sign on the line at the rental car agency, find out about other rental car insurance options that could save you more money per day.
+Even though you may find a great deal on a rental car, you may be surprised at the actual total cost to rent the car.
+Rental car companies will tack on additional fees and rental car insurance driving the cost up.
+Before you sign on the line at the rental car agency, find out about other rental car insurance options that could save you money.

 What is rental car insurance?

 Rental car insurance protects you in case you are in an accident with a rental car.
 Car rental companies won’t let you rent a vehicle without knowing that potential damages are covered.
 In most cases, you’re driving an unfamiliar car in a new location - and accidents can happen.
 What’s more, especially in summer, there is typically more road construction and a higher number of people on the roads leading to heavy traffic.